-I’m in a contract to buy a house, and the closing is in two days.
+I’m in contract to buy a house, and the closing is only two days away.
 It rained hard the night before my walk-though.
-When my broker and I entered the house the next morning, we saw a stream of water running from a drain outside, going under the patio door and through the living room.
+When my broker and I entered the house the next morning, we saw a stream of water running from a drain outside, going under the patio door, and through the living room.

-To do so, at or prior to the closing, you and the seller should write out an agreement spelling out all of the repair work to be completed by the seller, the procedure for paying contractors who do the work and refunding the balance back to the seller, and any other terms you have negotiated.
+Setting up a repair escrow.
+To do this, at or prior to the closing, you and the seller should write out an agreement spelling out all of the repair work to be completed by the seller, the procedure for paying contractors who do the work and refunding the balance back to the seller, and any other terms you have negotiated.

 The agreement may also include a description of the warranties you will receive from the contractors, if any, and any other terms to be met before the escrow company may disburse the balance of the sale proceeds to the seller.

 However, so near to the closing, it might be difficult to do this.
-If you cannot get an estimate before the closing, you and the seller can agree that all of the proceeds of the closing will be held in the repair escrow until the estimate becomes available.
+You can always state that the agreement will be amended when the plumber’s estimate is received, and attach it as an exhibit to the agreement when it is received.
+You and the seller can also agree that all of the proceeds of the closing will be held in the repair escrow until the estimate becomes available.

 A leak as you describe might be caused by a broken drain, broken drainage tiles underneath the property, incorrect grading, roots growing in the drain, or problems at the buffalo box that connects the property to the municipal water line or sewer.

 If you receive the plumber’s estimate, and it shows that the work will be less costly than the amount held, you can disburse the excess proceeds to the seller and hold an amount closer to the amount shown in the estimate.
-However, even after you receive the estimate, you should continue to hold an amount of money substantially greater than the estimate, as a cushion for any unexpected problems completing the repairs.
+However, even after you receive the estimate, you should continue to hold an amount of money substantially greater than the estimate, as a cushion for unexpected problems in completing the repairs.